-There are a limited number of ways to peacefully govern a multi-racial or multi-ethnic society.
-There’s the hard separation that existed in the North before the Civil Rights Movement.
+There are four ways to peacefully govern a multi-racial or multi-ethnic society.
+There is the hard separation that existed in the North before the Civil Rights Movement.
 The South had a soft segregation.
 The old way of stating the difference was that whites in the North were willing to treat blacks as equals as long as they did not have to live near them.
 In the South, whites were willing to live near blacks, as long as they did not have to treat them as equals.
 Both are now forbidden to mention in public now.

-That’s what makes this New York Times op-ed so interesting.
+That is what makes this New York Times op-ed so interesting.
 The conventional way to read it is as more of the same blame and shame the Left has done for decades.
 The writer is supposed to be the sympathetic character and the whites are the bad guys in the never ending drama.
 The writer spends a lot of time listing the sins of white people and how that makes him feel.
 The thing is though, the way it is written leaves the impression that race relations are hopeless.
-This bit at the end strikes a dark note.

 For African-Americans, race has become a proxy not just for politics but also for decency.
 White faces are swept together, ominous anxiety behind every chance encounter at the airport or smiling white cashier.
 If they are not clearly allies, they will seem unsafe to me.

 Barack Obama’s farewell address encouraged us to reach across partisan lines.
 But there is a difference between disagreeing over taxes and negotiating one’s place in America, the bodies of your children, your humanity.
 Our racial wound has undone love and families, and ignoring the depths of the gash will not cause it to heal.